onwukadavid/TruBoard/README.md

 # TruBoard
 Web Forum or Discussion Board

-TruBoard is web discussion forum developed using python(Django), HTML, CSS(bootsrap), JavaScript(Popper.js).
+TruBoard is web discussion forum developed using:

+* python(Django) as the backend of this project for mapping and routing urls, interacting with the database,
+* HTML,
+* CSS(bootsrap) for styling,
+* JavaScript(Popper.js, simplemde.js): popper.js for displaying a dropdown menu for authenticated user, simplemde.js for adding a markdown editor to text areas

 ## New boards can only be created by an Admin